-Significant Matter Comments by the Audit Committee Business model in China The Audit Committee notes that management has continued to engage Merit and Tree (Beijing) Law Office to provide updates to the supplementary Legal Opinion, dated March 29, 2023.
-In their report, Merit and Tree reviewed key areas such as 1) the continuing collaboration with SDIC Human Resources Co., Ltd and the automatic renewal of their service agreement, 2) researched the laws and regulations related to ChuanXiao and direct selling and found no changes since January 1, 2022 and 3) searched for administrative penalties during the period from January 1, 2022 to March 29, 2023 through Wolters Kluwer, Administrative Penalty Decision Network, Zhejiang Province administrative punishment information public network and China Judgement Online on March 29, 2023 and found that the company has not been administratively punished by any Chinese authorities for engaging in ChuanXiao or direct-selling activities within the Period.
+with Managen SGX-ST by different auditors.
+Significant Matter Comments by the Audit Committee In appointing the auc companies, the Audit ( Business model in China The Audit Committee notes that management has continued to engage Merit and Tree (Beijing) Law Office to provide updates to the supplementary Legal Opinion, dated March 29, 2023.
+In their report, Merit and Tree reviewed key areas such as 1) the continuing collaboration with SDIC Human Resources Co., Ltd and the automatic renewal of their service agreement, 2) researched the laws and regulations related to ChuanXiao and direct selling and found no changes since January 1, 2022 and 3) searched for administrative penalties during the period from January 1, 2022 to March 29, 2023 through Wolters Kluwer, Administrative Penalty Decision Network, Zhejiang Province administrative punishment information public network and China Judgement Online on March 10.2 Composition of AC The AC, regulated by a non-executive, and the Chairman : Lee Sen Member : Adrian C Member : Chester 29, 2023 and found that the company has not been administratively punished by any Chinese authorities for engaging in ChuanXiao or direct-selling activities within the Period.
 Additionally, the external auditor also performed work to understand the business model, reviewed the updated legal opinion, performed independent searches for legal and compliance issues relating to the company and considered relevant accounting standards to ensure the adequacy of disclosures in the financial statements.
-The Audit Committee is satisfied that sufficient work has been done to monitor Revenue recognition this area of concern.
-The Audit Committee discussed the key audit matter with the external auditors and is satisfied with the audit procedures performed by the external auditors Valuation of put and call option over revenue recognition.
-The Audit Committee was apprised of the work done by the external auditor in assessing the independence and competency of the valuer engaged by management, the appropriateness of the valuation methodologies used, the reasonableness of assumptions and also to consider the adequacy of the disclosures in the financial statements.
-The Audit Committee considers the valuation approach, estimates and assumptions adopted and disclosures in the financial statements to be appropriate.
+The Audit Committee is satisfied that sufficient work has been done to monitor The AC Chairman, Lee taxation and corporate finance, legal, busines regulators.
+They are co AC.
+The AC members take issues which have a di external auditors, brief this area of concern.
+10.3 AC does not comprise Revenue recognition The Audit Committee discussed the key audit matter with the external auditors and is satisfied with the audit procedures performed by the external auditors over revenue recognition.
+None of the AC memb firm or auditing corpora to be a partner of the Valuation of put and call The Audit Committee was apprised of the work done by the external auditor in assessing the independence and competency of the valuer engaged by members hold any final option management, the appropriateness of the valuation methodologies used, the reasonableness of assumptions and also to consider the adequacy of the disclosures in the financial statements.
+10.4 Primary reporting line access to Company's c The Audit Committee considers the valuation approach, estimates and assumptions adopted and disclosures in the financial statements to be appropriate.
+The internal audit funct who has unfettered acc including access to the consistent with the rec